alexpalms/alexpalms.github.io/content/authors/admin/_index.md

     summary: |
       - Designed and implemented a multi-body dynamics flight software simulator for the IXV supersonic re-entry vehicle with parachute deployment.
       - Integrated capsule aerodynamics with an adapted parachute model to estimate deceleration profiles during atmospheric re-entry phase.
+    gist: Designed and implemented a multi-body flight dynamics simulator for the IXV re-entry vehicle with parachute deployment.
+Integrated capsule aerodynamics and parachute models to estimate deceleration profiles during atmospheric re-entry.
     skills: Modeling and Simulation · Space Flight Dynamics · Multi-body Dynamics